beaud76/emaj_doc/CHECK_LISTS.md

 Create a new **E-Maj version**
 --------------------------

-- Update the documentations MàJ doc pour upgrade
+- Update the documentations
-	- odt and rst files in French and in English
+	- odt and rst files, in French and in English
 		- odt: version number (page 1 and footer)
 		- rst: version number in conf.py
-		- files list in §8.2
 		- add comment about the upgrade procedure, if needed
-		- refresh the Emaj_web screenshots
+		- refresh the Emaj_web screenshots, if needed
+		- add the sql upgrade script file in the content list (§8.2 and content.rst)
-- Update the slides, if needed
+		- refresh the versions compatibility matrix, if needed (§8.3 and versionsMatrix.rst)
+- Update the slides
-	- .odp files in French and English
+	- .odp files, in French and English
+		- version number in the slide templates
+		- other adjustments, if needed
 - git commit -am 'Tag the documentation to prepare the new coming version.'
 - test all distributed scripts
 	- createdb -p 5414 -h localhost -U postgres testemaj